+Patience

-Patience: A lot of patience is required to socialize feral cats.
+A lot of patience is required to socialize shy, frightened, or traumatized cats.
 Each cat will come around at their own pace regardless of their age - although generally the younger socialize the fastest.
 You have to follow the cat at their own pace and don't expect too much too soon.

+Routine

-Routine: If you can, interact with the cat at the same time each day, so he begins to anticipate your visits.
+If you can, interact with the cat at the same time each day, so he begins to anticipate your visits.
 Cats feel more secure when they can predict their environment.
 They feel insecure and therefore are more likely to be aggressive when things happen unpredictably.

+Frequency

-Frequency: Short, frequent visits work best in the first few weeks.
+Short, frequent visits work best in the first few weeks.
 A five minute session twice a day will do wonders.
 However if the cat can see and hear humans most of the time, that is ideal.
 For example a cage in a living room of a home is better than a quiet bedroom where the cat is rarely exposed to humans.
 If the cat is in a quiet area, leave a talk radio station on and place T-shirts with your smell in the cage.

+Confinement

-Confinement: Confining the cat to a cage or small room with limited hiding spaces will greatly accelerate the taming process.
+Confining the cat to a cage or small room with limited hiding spaces will greatly accelerate the taming process.
+Ideally the cat should be at waist level where he feels less threatened by your size.
 A small room can be equipped with a cat tree so the cat can get up off the ground.
 Block off hiding places like under a bed because if the cat can retreat fully you can't initiate interactions.
 The cat should feel secure, so provide a cardboard box on it's side or a partially enclosed bed such as a kitty cube.

+Isolation

-Isolation: It is important to isolate the cat from other cats, because feral cats will often bond strongly with other felines, and the result is that they have no need for human comfort.
+It is important to isolate the cat from other cats, because feral cats will often bond strongly with other felines, and the result is that they have no need for human comfort.
 If you can separate them for a few weeks they will still retain their fondness for other cats when re-introduced.
 It's important that the cat starts to see humans as the source of food, comfort and love.

-A step-by-step plan:
+A Step-by-Step Plan:

-Day 1: Bringing Kitty Home
+1. Day 1: Bringing Kitty Home

+a.
 Once the cat is in your home, keep the cat in a very small area, such as a bathroom, because too large of an area will stress and frighten the cat.
 Make sure that this room is quiet and calm and that there are no other animals or small children in this room.
 First, only visit the cat to take care of his/her personal needs such as food, water, and the litterbox.
 Again, food is a very big motivator for feral animals, so get the cat used to the fact that you are the one taking care of his needs.
 While you are taking care of the cat, feel free to talk to the cat very slowly and softly, this will also get the cat used to you and your voice.
-Always move slowly around the cat.
+And always move slowly around the cat.

-Week 1: Beginning to Build Trust
+2. Week 1: Beginning to Build Trust

+a.
 Once the cat seems comfortable with your presence, try sitting with him for a few hours a day.
 Don't try to touch the cat yet-just sit near and talk to him.
 Each time you visit, you can also try to sit closer and closer to the cat, being sure to pay attention to his signs.
 Remember that any time the cat gives you a signal to 'go away', do so.
 Never push.
 Let things go at the pace the cat chooses.